Keenan Down

 Models of Consciousness 2023, University of Oxford

 Could information be the true substrate of consciousness?
 Many major theories of consciousness such as Integrated Information Theory (IIT) are built upon the language of information theory.
 We present results on a new framework called Logarithmic Decomposition (LD), a decomposition which provides not only a PID with many desired properties and a refinement of the classical signed measure space for Shannon entropy, but also a unique mathematical perspective on the nature of shared and bound information.
-We explore potential experimental implementations of the logarithmic decomposition in computational neuroscience.
+We explore potential experimental implementations of the logarithmic decomposition in computational neuroscience. - A Logarithmic Decomposition for Information (Jun 2023)

 Teaching